analgesicproductions/sephonie-controllers/FAQ.md

 There are no questions yet.
-Ask in the repo or on Discord https://discordapp.com/invite/analgesic or elsewhere and I'll update this!
+Ask in the discussions area (https://github.com/analgesicproductions/sephonie-controllers/discussions)  or on Discord https://discordapp.com/invite/analgesic or elsewhere and I'll update this!